Gold Bar

 • Train new RAs on your key control policies and system.

-• Make sure RAs have easy access to key management system training, from either another staff member or your key control technology partner.
+• Make sure RAs have easy access to key management system training.

-RAs are able to wear lots of hats and juggle lots of responsibilities, but like everyone else, they have a breaking point.
-Don’t let your key control add to the pressure they’re under.
+RAs are expected to wear lots of hats and juggle numerous responsibilities, but like everyone else, they have a breaking point.
+Don’t let your key control add to the pressure.

 Read More About Education Key Control